top of page

 NO KIDS ALLOWED

 As lovable as they can be, babies to teens can bring a lot of distraction into the work place (not to mention bio hazards).
 I strive for a calm, quiet environment to focus on giving you the permanent piece of art that you'll love for years to come.
-This is really difficult when children (attended or not) are being excessively loud and disruptive, wandering into areas that are off-limits, getting into trash cans, etc. These disruptions can be very taxing for everyone in the studio.
+This is really difficult when children (attended or not) are being excessively loud and disruptive, wandering into areas that are off-limits, getting into trash cans, etc. These disruptions can be very taxing for everyone in the studio and surrounding businesses.

 Keep moral support to one if a second person is needed